 Applying to Be an International Studies Major

 Students are accepted into the International Studies major only through an online application process.
 We accept approximately 105 students into the major each year.
 Applications from freshmen are due the first week of February; applications from transfer students should be made the spring or summer before they enroll as sophomores at BC.
 Visit the International Studies website for exact dates and more information about the process.

 All students completing the IS major, regardless of school, must demonstrate advanced proficiency in one modern foreign language or intermediate proficiency in two modern foreign languages.
 All students completing the IS minor must demonstrate intermediate proficiency in a modern foreign language.
 Visit the International Studies website for more about how to meet these requirements.

 The International Studies major requires at least 13 courses, totaling 45 credits.
-This includes seven classes (24 credits) in the IS core; six classes (18 credits) in one of four concentrations; and a senior seminar (3 credits) or thesis (6 credits).
+This includes seven classes (24 credits) in the IS core; six classes (18 credits) in one of four concentrations; and a senior seminar (3 credits) or thesis (6 credits, 3 of which count toward an elective).
 At least 27 of these credits must be applied exclusively to the IS major and cannot fulfill requirements for another major or minor.
 Courses to meet the major’s language requirements (noted above) are not included, although they confer university credit and meet the university’s language requirements.
 Visit the International Studies website for complete details.

 The four concentrations available to IS majors and minors are:

 - Global Cultures